Signal (model checking)

-In model checking, a subfield of computer science, a signal or timed state sequence is an extension of the notion of words, in a formal language, in which letters are continuously emitted.
-While a word is traditionally defined as a function from a set of non-negative integers to letters, a signal is a functions from a set of real number to letters.
-This allow to use formalism similar to the ones of automata theory to deal with continuous signal.
+In model checking, a subfield of computer science, a signal or timed state sequence is an extension of the notion of words in a formal language, in which letters are continuously emitted.
+While a word is traditionally defined as a function from a set of non-negative integers to letters, a signal is a function from a set of real numbers to letters.
+This allow the use of formalisms similar to the ones of automata theory to deal with continuous signals.

 Example

 Consider an elevator.
-What is formally called a letter is could be in fact an information such that "someone is pressing the button on the 2nd floor", or "the doors are currently open on the third floor".
-In this case, a signal indicates, at each time, which is the current state of the elevator and of its buttons.
-The signal can then be analyzed by formal method to check whether a property such that "each time the elevator is called, it arrives in less than three minutes assuming that no one held the door for more than fifteen seconds" holds.
-A statement such as this one is usually expressed in metric temporal logic, an extension of linear temporal logic which allow to express time constraints.
+What is formally called a letter could be in fact information such as "someone is pressing the button on the 2nd floor", or "the doors are currently open on the third floor".
+In this case, a signal indicates, at each time, which is the current state of the elevator and its buttons.
+The signal can then be analyzed using formal methods to check whether a property such that "each time the elevator is called, it arrives in less than three minutes, assuming that no one held the door for more than fifteen seconds" holds.
+A statement such as this one is usually expressed in metric temporal logic, an extension of linear temporal logic that allows the expression of time constraints.

-A signal may be passed to a model, such as a signal automaton, which will decide, given the letters or actions which already occurred, what is the next action which should be done.
-In our example, to which floor the elevator must go.
+A signal may be passed to a model, such as a signal automaton, which will decide, given the letters or actions that already occurred, what is the next action that should be performed, in our example, to which floor the elevator must go.
 Then a program may test this signal and check the above-mentioned property.
 That is, it will try to generate a signal in which the door is never held open for more than fifteen seconds, and in which a user must wait more than three minutes after calling the elevator.